Du gehst fort

-"Du gehst fort" is a song that was a hit in the mid-1970s for Marion & Antony as well Adam & Eve.
-It has also been recorded by a number of other artists over the years.
+Du gehst fort is a 1975 song by Marion & Antony and Adam & Eve.
+It has also been covered by other artists.

 Overview

 The song was composed by Eckart Hachfeld and Alain Barrière.
-It was the German version of Alain Barriere's smash hit "Tu t'en vas" (You're Leaving) which by August 1975 had sold 400,000 copies via Ariola.
+It was the German version of Alain Barriere's smash hit "Tu t'en vas" (You're Leaving) which, by August 1975, had sold 400,000 copies via Ariola.

 Marion & Antony version

 Background

 Working with producer Fritz Muschler, German duo Marion & Antony recorded their version of the song which was released on Ariola 16 222 AT.
 The B side "Ein Mädchen in Athen", credited to Marion Maerz was composed by Michael Kunze and Werner Scharfenberger and produced by Kunze.

 Charts

 The song spent thirteen weeks in the German charts, peaking at no. 15.

 It didn't make the main charts in other countries.

 Adam & Eve version

 Background

 German duo, Adam & Eve recorded their version of the song.
 Backed with "Wenn ich dich seh'n will", it was released on EMI 006-31 363 in July 1975.